MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 )
 ```

-If your endpoint support Microsoft Entra ID, you can use the following code to create the client:
+You can use the following code to create the client if your endpoint supports Microsoft Entra ID:

 ```python
 import os